Wolf-Dieter Hauschild

 Wolf-Dieter Hauschild (6 September 1937 – 18 May 2023) was a German conductor, choirmaster, artistic director, composer, harpsichordist and university lecturer.

 After working for the East German Berliner Rundfunk from 1971, he was principal conductor of the MDR Leipzig Radio Symphony Orchestra and the Rundfunkchor Leipzig from 1978 to 1985.
 In 1984 he was awarded the National Prize of the German Democratic Republic, but in 1985 he fell out with the GDR authorities and moved to the FRG.

 In Stuttgart, he was appointed General Music Director and helped the Stuttgart Philharmonic Orchestra there to national recognition.
 In 1991 he went to Essen, where he was also opera director of the Aalto Theater from 1992 to 1997.
 In the 2000s he returned to the new states of Germany and conducted the Philharmonisches Staatsorchester Halle and the Norddeutsche Philharmonie Rostock.
 The latter appointed him its honorary conductor in 2004.

 Especially with the Berlin and Leipzig radio sound institutions, he brought numerous contemporary works to the world premieres.
 He also recorded the complete choral works of Johannes Brahms.
 In Essen he could realize the complete Ring by Wagner.

 Life

 Greiz origin

 Hauschild was born in 1937 as son of the journalist and dramaturge Franz Hauschild (1907–1996) in Greiz.
 His father was co-founder of the "Greizer Musikwochen" and the "Stavenhagen-Wettbewerb".
 At the age of five, Hauschild received his first piano lessons, later he took up theatre.
 Looking back he remembered Käthe Reichel, Reimar Johannes Baur and Dieter Franke with whom he had played in Greiz.
-Early he began composing, among others he wrote a Children opera.
-From the age of fifteen he composed incidental musics for the theatre of his home town.
+He began composing at an early age, among others he wrote a Children opera.
+From the age of fifteen he composed incidental music for the theatre of his home town.
 As a high school student he also received musical composition lessons from Ottmar Gerster in Leipzig.